Iranian influence operations in the United Kingdom: Encouragement of UK disunity

-According to the Jewish Chronicle's editor, Iran's strategy in the UK is to "destabiling the UK and the government in Westminster".
+According to the Jewish Chronicle's editor, Iran's strategy in the UK is to "destabilise the UK and the government in Westminster".
 According to the Jewish Chronicle, supporting Scottish independence assists in the achievement of Iran's goals.

-According to Exchange Policy, Iranian Islamic organizations operating within the United Kingdom have deep relations with the Scottish National Party as well as Scotland's former first minister, Nicola Sturgeon.
+According to right-wing think tank Policy Exchange, Iranian Islamic organizations operating within the United Kingdom have deep influence on the Scottish National Party.

 The Times found in 2024, that an Iranian twitter network was promoting criticism of the British monarchy.
 The Times also found that the Iranian network targeted anti-immigrations riots and the Reform UK party.